brianpzaide/gamesite/README.md

 # Gamesite

-A collection of all simple games(more to add later), that I find interesting.
-All the games are turn based.

-The following games are implemented
+A Go-based game server that hosts a collection of simple turn-based web games.
+It's designed with flexibility in mind, allowing for easy registration and addition of new games.

+### Games Implemented (so far)

 * #### Three Tic Tac Toe
   <img src="tttt.png" width="300" height="125">

 * #### Nested Tic Tac Toe
   <img src="nttt.png" width="300" height="301">

 * #### Reversi
   <img src="reversi.png" width="300" height="300">

 * #### [Maxit](https://play.google.com/store/apps/details?id=com.loonybot.maxitmonkey&gl=US)

 ### Idea

-A person selects a game, then creates a room and then shares the room's url with a friend they would like to play with.
+Players can select a game, create a room, and share the room's URL with a friend to play.
+Rooms are automatically closed under the following conditions:

-The rooms are automatically destroyed when:

-* the game reaches an end state.
+- The game reaches an end state.
-* the other player fails to join the room with in the time limit.
+- The other player fails to join within the time limit.
-* the player fails to make a move with in the time limit(this limit can be adjusted) on his/her turn.
+- A player fails to make a move within the time limit (adjustable).